12 Tricks to Rid Your Home of Dust

-- Add the olive oil to a bowl and mix in the lemon essential oil and white vinegar.
+- First of all, add the olive oil to a bowl and mix in the lemon essential oil and white vinegar.

 - Stir it well for a few seconds and add it to the spray bottle along with the water.

-- Spray only the amount you need, wait for a few minutes, and wipe the surface with a microfiber cloth to remove dust and dirt.
+- After, spray only the amount you need, wait for a few minutes, and wipe the surface with a microfiber cloth to remove dust and dirt.

-- Repeat this process if you notice that your furniture is still looking dingy.
+- Lastly, repeat this process if you notice that your furniture is still looking dingy.

 Did you know about these homemade tricks for cleaning dust?
-Stop making your life more complicated and try one of them the next time you need to clean your home.
+Above all, stop making your life more complicated and try one of them the next time you need to clean your home.